ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/esp_device.jpeg
 ---

 According to [IEEE](https://iot.ieee.org/newsletter/march-2017/three-major-challenges-facing-iot.html).
-The biggest challenges and issues facing IoT networks is security, privacy, connectivity, compatibility, standardisation and intelligent actions/analysis.
+The biggest challenges and issues facing Internet of Things (IoT) are security, privacy, connectivity, compatibility, standardisation and intelligent actions/analysis.
 This is what is holding us back from large scale developments in IoT.
 A large number of academic research [papers](https://ieeexplore.ieee.org/abstract/document/7823334/) have discussed the security and privacy aspects of IoT deployments.

 The closer and more inter-connected a network is the more strain it puts on developers to perform due diligence and lock down the network infrastructure and maintain ethical privacy practices.
 AWS provides a number of IoT related services since the release of [AWS IoT Core](https://aws.amazon.com/iot-core/) at the end of 2015.
 These services are quite complex and try to address a number of these concerns.
 Ideally developers want to spend most of their time on the development of the IoT application and not the infrastructure.

-In this two-part series I will look at the different IoT services provided by AWS, setup and configuration with various devices and the issues encountered during developing a proof of concept.
+In this two-part series I will look at AWS services for IoT, their setup, configuration and the issues encountered during development.
 Dmitri Zimine wrote an interesting post on [A Cloud Guru](https://read.acloud.guru/aws-greengrass-the-missing-manual-2ac8df2fbdf4) earlier in 2018 describing AWS IoT core and [Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-platforms) as being a bit of mess.
 There are a number requirements to setup Greengrass and the complexity of AWS calls behind the scenes is no easy task to understand.

-Current AWS offerings for IoT are somewhat fragmented with lacking documentation in some areas but great documentation in others areas.
+Current AWS offerings for IoT are somewhat fragmented with lacking documentation in some areas but great documentation in others.
 The AWS dashboard has 6 services but the key product offered by AWS appears to be AWS IoT Core which is for directly managing device infrastructure, device shadows and data flow within the network.
 It also includes Greengrass management interface in the UI which is actually a seperate product in itself.

-I aim to dissect the structure of AWS IoT and the components with a broad focus on full end-to-end usage.
+I aim to dissect the structure of AWS IoT Core and Greengrass with a broad focus on full end-to-end usage.
 I will compare offerings by other cloud providers and note some of the difficulties I’ve had through the development of the proof of concept.

 The source code will available in part 2 and can be deployed on your AWS account provided you have access to the resources and understand you will be charged a small sum for resource usage.
 Even though AWS IoT is not a recent offering there is still limited information and documentation related to it.
 The StackOverflow family has limited answers when something breaks and “Googling” doesn’t always get you where you want to be!